httpdaniel/type-tutor/README.md

 1. Python3 (Note: ensure you have python mapped to the python3 environment variable)
 2. NumPy
-3. Flask (Note: ensure 1.1.1 is the version of Flask is being used)
+3. Flask (Note: ensure 1.1.1 is the version of Flask being used)
-4. Bcrypt (Note: ensure 1.1.1 is the version of Bcrypt is being used)
+4. Bcrypt (Note: ensure 1.1.1 is the version of Bcrypt being used)
 5. Keras (Note: ensure you are using a TensorFlow backend and 2.4.3 is the version of Keras used)
-6. Tensorflow (ensure 2.4.1 is the version of Tensorflow learn is being used)
+6. Tensorflow (ensure 2.4.1 is the version of Tensorflow learn being used)
 7. pip (Note: ensure you have pip mapped to the pip3 environment variable)
 8. npm
 9. Node
 10. React

-# Install the Projects dependencies
+## Install Dependencies

 Backend

-1. To Install the project dependencies for the backend change directory into type-tutor-backend of the downloaded project
+1. To install the project dependencies for the backend, change directory into type-tutor-backend of the downloaded project
 2. run the command "pip3 install -r requirements.txt"

 Frontend

-1. To Install the project dependencies for the frontend change directory into type-tutor-ui of the downloaded project
+1. To install the project dependencies for the frontend change directory into type-tutor-ui of the downloaded project
 2. run the command "npm install"

-# Running the Project
+## Running The Project

-The following steps detail how to run the Adaptive Applications Project:
+The following steps detail how to run the project:

 1. Use the cd command in order to navigate to the "type-tutor-ui" directory of the downloaded project
-2. run the command "npm start"
+2. Run the command "npm start"
 3. Open up a new terminal instance and use the cd command in order to navigate to the "type-tutor-backend" directory of the downloaded project
 4. Run the command "bash run.sh" or run the commands in the script individually